 ‘Made for More’ was founded and built on relationships.
 Everything we do is created in and flows through relationships.

-While working at a differently abled school in Durban, South Africa, I started to discover and see the need to invest in so much more than just education and sport and that there was a deep longing to know and be known more holistically.
+While working at a school in Durban, South Africa for children with physical disabilities, I started to discover and see the need to invest in so much more than just education and sport and that there was a deep longing to know and be known more holistically.